thiagodp/phputil-sql/readme.md

 ### Logic utilities

-These are especially useful for creating a condition dynamically.
+These are especially useful for creating a WHERE condition that unites a bunch of other conditions with the same logic operator.

 #### `andAll`